Michigan Marching Band: 1930–1949

-1950 - 1969
+1950–1969

-Life Magazine featured the band's New York City performance in its October 30, 1950, edition that included an Alfred Eisenstadt photograph of children marching behind drum major Dick Smith.
+Life featured the band's New York City performance in its October 30, 1950, edition that included an Alfred Eisenstadt photograph of children marching behind drum major Dick Smith.
 During Homecoming Weekend in November 1950, sixty-five former Michigan bandsmen attended a reunion which resulted in the formation of the University of Michigan Band Alumni Association.
 In 1953, the Alumni Band began to join the regular band playing and marching at the Homecoming pre-game and halftime shows.
 George R. Cavender was appointed as Assistant Director of Bands for the University of Michigan in 1952.
 The band was featured on a color broadcast of the "Today Show" with host Dave Garroway in October 1955.
 The MMB performed in the so-called "Snow Bowl" game against Ohio State in late November, and later traveled by train to perform in the 1951 Rose Bowl.

-Starting in 1961, the Symphony Band recorded several music albums released by Vanguard Records that were credited to "University of Michigan Band."
+Starting in 1961, the Symphony Band recorded several music albums released by Vanguard Records that were credited to "University of Michigan Band".
 These albums documented the continued, functional specialization of the various ensembles comprising the Michigan Bands at that time.
 The Varsity Band played at basketball games and campus affairs.
 The Symphony Band performed in more traditional concert settings.
 The Marching Band performed at football games.
 The band received new uniforms, percussion equipment, and fiberglass sousaphones in 1962.
 The annual Band-O-Rama concert was first held in November 1964.
 The band performed its "Peace Show" at the nationally televised Michigan-Ohio State football game in 1969.
 The MMB also performed at the 1970 Rose Bowl following the 1969 season.